harutkarapetyan/Cinemas/README.md

-# Cinema Booking System – Test Assignment
+# Cinema Booking System

-This is a backend application for a cinema booking system, built as part of a test task for a Back-end Developer position.
+This is a backend application for a cinema booking system.

-## Task Requirements (Brief)
+## Task Requirements

 - There are multiple **cinema rooms** (e.g. red, blue, green)
 - Each room can show **different movies** at **different times**